ehlesp/smallab-k8s-pve-guide/G033 - Deploying services 02 ~ Ghost - Part 2 - Valkey cache server.md

           - The container `image` used is the Alpine Linux variant of [the most recent 9.0 version](https://hub.docker.com/r/valkey/valkey).

-          - In the `command` section you can see how the configuration file path is directly specified to the service, and also how the Valkey password is obtained from a `cache-valkey` secret (which you will declare later), then turned into an environment variable (`env` section) to be passed to the `--requirepass` option.
+          - In the `command` section you can see how the configuration file path is directly specified to the service.

           - The `containerPort` is the same as the `port` set in the `valkey.conf` file.

-          - The container is set with a RAM and CPU usage limit in the `resources` section.
+It has a `name` that allows invoking this port by name rather than by port number directly.

+          - The `resources.requests` declares a minimum requirement of CPU and memory resources to grant to the container when it starts.
+If the container needs more resources, the Kubernetes control plane will take care of assign them if they are available.

+          > [!NOTE]
+          > **It is better to set minimum requirements, not upper limits**\
+          > [According to this article](https://dev.to/naveens16/kubernetes-cpu-limits-the-silent-killer-of-performance-and-how-to-fix-it-20d1), setting upper usage limits affects negatively the performance of apps or services and leads to a waste of unused resources.
+It is better to leave the Kubernetes control plane to handle the bursts of activity that may happen in the cluster.

+          - The `volumeMounts` indicate which volumes are to be mounted in the Valkey container:

+            - `valkey-storage` enables the storage volume for Valkey's `/data` working directory.

+            - `valkey-config` enables the volume containing Valkey's configuration file.

+            - `valkey-acl` enables the file where the Valkey users are declared in an ACL.

+            Notice how in the `valkey-config` and `valkey-acl` entries there is a `readOnly` option enabled to ensure those configuration files remain unchanged in the container.

         - Container `metrics`\
           Container that runs a service specialized in getting statistics from the Valkey server in a format that a Prometheus server can read:

-          - The Docker `image` is an Alpine Linux variant of [the 1.80 version of this exporter](https://hub.docker.com/r/oliver006/redis_exporter).
+          - The Docker `image` is an Alpine Linux variant of this exporter's [1.80 version](https://hub.docker.com/r/oliver006/redis_exporter).

           - By default, this exporter tries to connect to `redis://localhost:6379`, which fits the configuration applied to the Valkey service.

-          - In the `env` section, the Valkey password is set as the `REDIS_PASSWORD` environment parameter so the exporter can pick it from the pod's environment and authenticate with it in the Valkey server.
+          - In the `envFrom` section, the `cache-valkey-exporter-user` `Secret` resource contains the `default_user_env.properties` file where the `default` username and password are declared for this Prometheus metrics exporter.
+[You will declare the `Secret` in the Kustomize declaration for this Ghost's Valkey subproject](#valkey-kustomize-project).

-          - It also has limited RAM and CPU `resources`, and its `containerPort` is the one used by default by the exporter and also matches the one you will see declared [in the next section within the corresponding Valkey's `Service` resource](#valkey-service-resource).
+          - This container also has minimum requirements of RAM and CPU `resources`.
+Its `containerPort` has a `name` too, and its number is the one used by default by the exporter, matching the one you will see declared [in the next section within the corresponding Valkey's `Service` resource](#valkey-service-resource).

       - `spec.volumes`\
+        This section declares the volumes that can be mounted in the pod.
+In particular, here are enabled all the volumes mounted in the Valkey container:

+        - `cache-valkey-storage`\
+          Invokes the `cache-valkey` `PersistentVolumeClaim` declared earlier for enabling the persistent storage that will contain Valkey's working data.

+        - `valkey-config`\
-        Here the `valkey.conf` item, taken from a yet-to-be-defined `cache-valkey` [ConfigMap object](https://kubernetes.io/docs/concepts/configuration/configmap/), is declared as a volume so it can be mounted by the `server` container, under its `volumeMounts` section.
+          Enables the `valkey.conf` file that is kept in a yet-to-be-defined `cache-valkey-config` [`ConfigMap` object](https://kubernetes.io/docs/concepts/configuration/configmap/) as a volume so it can be mounted by the `server` container in its `volumeMounts` section.

+        - `valkey-acl`\
+          Enables the `users.acl` file being kept in a yet-to-be-defined `cache-valkey-acl` `Secret` object as a volume so it can be mounted by the `server` container in its `volumeMounts` section.

-        - Notice the `defaultMode` parameter here.
-It sets a particular permission mode by default for the items contained in the specified `configMap` block.
-In this case, it sets a read-only permission for all users with mode `0444` but only for the `items` listed below it (the `valkey.conf` file in this case).
+        Pay attention to the `defaultMode` parameter in the `valkey-config` and `valkey-acl` entries.
+It sets a particular permission mode by default for the items contained in them.
+In both cases, the parameter sets a read-only permission for all users with mode `0444` but only for the listed `items`.

-        - Know that, in the items list, the `key` parameter is the name identifying the file present inside the `ConfigMap` object, and the `path` is the relative path assigned to the item.
+        Also know that, in the items list, the `key` parameter is the name identifying the file present inside the `ConfigMap` or `Secret` object, and the `path` is the relative path assigned to the item.

-      - `spec.affinity`\
-        The `podAffinity.requiredDuringSchedulingIgnoredDuringExecution` affinity rule will make the Valkey pod scheduled in the same node where a pod labeled with `app: server-seafile` is also created.

-        This implies that the containers of the Valkey pod will not be instanced until that other pod appears in the cluster.
-On the other hand, the Valkey pod's containers will not be stopped when the pod they have their affinity with disappears from the cluster.

 ## Valkey Service resource

-You have defined the pod that will execute the containers running the Valkey server and its Prometheus statistics exporter, now you need to define the `Service` resource that will give access to them:
+You have declared the pod that will execute the containers running the Valkey server and its Prometheus statistics exporter, now you need to define the `Service` resource that will give access to them:

 1. Generate a new file named `cache-valkey.service.yaml`, also under the `resources` subfolder: